Toby Kiers

-Professor Toby Kiers is an evolutionary biologist.
-She is a University Research Chair and Professor at Vrije Universiteit Amsterdam.
+Toby Kiers is an American evolutionary biologist who is a University Research Chair and professor at Vrije Universiteit Amsterdam.
 Kiers pioneered an economic interpretation of the interactions and exchanges between plants, fungi and microbes in mycorrhizal networks.
 She co-founded the Society for the Protection of Underground Networks (SPUN).
+Kiers is a 2023 Spinoza laureate and the recipient of a MacArthur Foundation Fellowship.

 Early life and education

 Kiers attended The Mountain School in Vermont for her fall 1992 high school semester.

 Kiers received her B.A. in 1999 from Bowdoin College.
 In 1997, she spent time as a student at the Smithsonian Tropical Research Institute and gave a talk.

 She did her Ph.D. at UC Davis, completing a thesis entitled Evolution of cooperation in the legume-rhizobium symbiosis in 2005 supervised by Robert Ford Denison.